Privacy Notice

 • Research data from your survey answers: We hold research data that could potentially identify you.
 This includes research data from all of the study surveys, sensitive data, and linked data.
 The information that would identify you is masked or removed from this data before it is safely deposited at national data sharing stores.

-• Genetic information from your biological samples (if you agreed to this): Once analysed, this will include information about your genotype and other biological markers.
+• Genetic information from your biological samples (if you agreed to this): This includes information about your genotype and other biological markers.
 This data is stored securely and will be used for research purposes under restricted access arrangements.

 Personal information that we collect from other sources

-As part of our linked data programme, we collect information from external sources for contact tracing and research into the topics that affect your generation.
+As part of our linked data programme, we collect information from external sources for contact tracing and research into issues that affect your generation.
 We link records from external sources to the data collected in surveys as part of our linked data programme (described below).
 We have collected permission from you to link to data about you, and from your parents to link to data about them and about you and your siblings.
-We have asked permission to link data about cohort members’ partners and hope to conduct this linkage in the near future.
 So far, we have linked your mother’s maternity records and records about your birth and education records to the survey data.
 We are in the process of linking other health data about you to your survey data.
 Linked data is pseudonymised and deposited at the UK Data Service and similar research environments.

 We hold data about the partners, household, parents, children, and professional contacts of study cohort members that have been supplied by study cohort members during a survey.